โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Garden Point Airport (GPN), also widely known as Pirlangimpi Airport, is a vital regional aviation facility located on the west coast of Melville Island in the Northern Territory of Australia.
 It serves the remote Tiwi Islands community and is operated by the Tiwi Island Regional Council.
 The airport is a critical piece of infrastructure, providing the primary aviation link for the local population and supporting essential services such as medical evacuations, government travel, and regional commerce.
 It acts as a cornerstone for the island's connectivity with the mainland and the broader East Arnhem region.
-The facility features a single asphalt runway measuring 1,315 meters in length, situated at an elevation of approximately 90 feet (27 meters) above sea level.
+The airport operates a single asphalt runway measuring 1,315 meters in length, situated at an elevation of approximately 90 feet (27 meters) above sea level.
 It operates with a basic but functional terminal area designed to handle the regional passenger traffic common in Northern Territory aviation.
 The layout is simple and efficient, ensuring that arriving and departing travelers can navigate the field with ease.
 While the airport primarily handles domestic flights to Darwin, its infrastructure is maintained to support a variety of small to medium-sized aircraft used in regional Australian aviation.
 Amenities at GPN are rudimentary, reflecting its primary role as a utilitarian island airstrip.
 The terminal provides a straightforward space for arrivals and departures, featuring essential seating and restroom facilities for waiting passengers.
 While there are no large-scale commercial retail or dining zones on-site, the airport's location within the Pirlangimpi community ensures that travelers can access local services within a short distance.
 The terminal's operations are strictly focused on safety and direct access, providing a welcoming but minimal environment for those traveling to or from the rich cultural landscape of the Tiwi Islands.

 ๐Ÿ”„ Connection Tips